wasp-lang/wasp/web/docs/auth/social-auth/discord.md

 We are using Discord's API and its `/users/@me` endpoint to get the user data.

-The data we receive from Discord on the `/users/@me` endpoint looks something this:
+The data we receive from Discord on the `/users/@me` endpoint looks something like this:

 ```json
 {